johncassil/undertide/README.md

 <br />
 <br />

-## !! undertide is currently significantly under development.
-This is not yet ready for production use.
+## undertide is currently significantly under development.

+It is not yet ready for production use.
+Heavy development is currently underway, and the API is subject to change.
+Many adapters are currently being built and tested.
 <br />
 <br />